High School

 Deane Bozeman School: Bozeman Collegiate Academy (BCA)

-BCA provides students with college-prep Honors courses, college level Advanced Placement (AP) courses and Dual-Enrollment (DE) courses.
-In addition to these courses, students have career exploration and preparation opportunities through our Agriculture Biotechnology Program, Vet Assistant (featuring daily interaction with live animals), ROTC and Web Design academies.
-Deane Bozeman School is committed to providing and expanding our Advanced Placement and Dual Enrollment courses to meet the needs of our ever growing population.
-BCA seeks applicants for admission from highly motivated students who desire a rigorous high school experience while preparing for their future.
+Bozeman Collegiate Academy (BCA) strives to prepare students for success by offering Advanced Placement (AP) courses, Dual Enrollment (DE) through Gulf Coast State College, college tours, and other real-world experiences that present the many opportunities that are available post-graduation.
+In addition to these courses, students have career exploration and preparation opportunities through our Agriculture Biotechnology Program, Vet Assistant (featuring daily interaction with live animals), award-winning Fine and Visual Arts, Army JROTC, Digital Design, and Foreign Language offerings.
+BCA is also committed to providing and expanding our Advanced Placement and Dual Enrollment courses to meet the needs of our ever-growing population.

 Deane Bozeman School, 13410 FL-77